The real problem with goal setting

 Most people don't fail at goals because they lack discipline.
 They fail because they start with something too vague to act on.

 "I want to get healthier."
 "I want to make more money."
 "I want to finally do something about my career."
 These aren't goals.
 They're feelings with a direction attached.
 You can't build a plan around them.
 You can't measure progress.
 You can't know if you've done anything.
+This is the same trap that makes personal goals fail — they start from the fantasy rather than the actual problem.

 This is exactly where AI is useful — and it's not the use case most articles talk about.